 Getting around Italy by train

-But I’m not here to tell you how lucky I am, I’m here to tell you the beauty of traveling Italy by train.
-As I sat on my window seat, I just couldn’t help but look out the window.
-I mean, sure, this time Italy was all sprinkled in snow, which made the views extra special.
-But in reality, every time I’m on a train in Italy, I can’t help but look out the window.
+There’s a certain charm to traveling Italy by train.
+Each time I sit on my window seat, I just can’t help but look out the window.
 The views are spectacular.
-From picturesque ancient hamlets to heavenly countryside and beautiful seaside views, there’s seriously lots of scenic views to take in if you travel by train.
+From picturesque ancient hamlets to heavenly countryside and beautiful seaside views, there’s seriously lots of scenic views to take in if you trave Italy by train.

 Italy’s railway network is fantastic